Clark-Nikdel-Powell/Post-Type-Select-for-ACF/README.md

 -----------------------

-# ACF Post Type Select Field
+# Post Type Select Field for Advanced Custom Fields

-Custom field definition for Advanced Custom Fields for a select box populated with post types.
+Post Type select field.
+Add-on for Advanced Custom Fields.

 -----------------------

 ### Description

-The ACF Post Type Select provides a select field type for choosing a WordPress Post Type.
+Adds a Post Type Select field type in Advanced Custom Fields.
+The field allows the user to select a Post Type.

 ### Compatibility